atarazana/gramola-operator/part-2-1.md

 Here we will install and upgrade the Gramola Operator, an operator in charge of installing and upgrading an application that involves data (*that changes its schema over time

-In general you see demos of operators that install a given system and that's it.
+In general, you see demos of operators that install a given system and that's it.
 This is not the case, Gramola, although it is a super-simple musical events system as explained before, stores events in a PostgreSQL database, more over, a change in the database schema is introduced in version 0.0.2 so the operator not only cares about installing the components (Deployments, ConfigMaps, Secrets, etc.) it also cares about updating the images of the different Deployments and, drum roll, upgrading the database schema if needed and migrating data if the schema suffered any changes.
 All this makes this demonstration, at least so I think, more interesting than the usual demo.

 We've divided this demo into: